telerik/ajax-docs/controls/clientexportmanager/troubleshooting/known-limitations.md

 * rendering of `<select>` elements is imperfect (some minor issues can be noticed, like wrong padding or missing the dropdown arrow).

+* rendering of expanded with size attribute `<select>` elements (including asp:ListBox components) will not render the items.
+Replace the asp:ListBox with telerik:RadListBox instead.

 * images hosted on different domains might not be rendered, unless permissive [Cross-Origin HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) are provided by the server.
 Similarly, fonts might not be possible to load cross-domain.
 Even with the proper CORS headers, IE9 will not be able to load images or fonts from another domain, and could raise a uncatcheable security exception.
 If you need to support IE9, make sure to host images and fonts on the same domain as the application.

 * images will not be exported in IE if their source is an SVG document.
 These are considered to be tainted.